 Upstands, Tiles or Splashback?
+Not sure what to go for in your new kitchen design?
 Basically all of them are designed to protect your walls from kitchen splashes.
 What you choose really comes down to personal preference and the type of look you’re trying to achieve.
-Here is an overview with lots of ideas from our gallery and some tips and advice.
+Here is an overview with lots of ideas from our gallery plus some tips and advice.

 Upstands are usually about 120mm high and are generally made out of the same material as the worktop.
-This gives them a seamless appearance.
+This gives them a seamless appearance, and enhances sleek lines of your kitchen design.

 Our clients often opt for timber or recycled glass, like the ones above.
 It’s worth noting that upstands only protect the lower part of your kitchen wall.
+This might be all you need, to stop appliances banging against the paintwork.
 You may want to consider decorating your walls with durable or washable paint.
+But if your cooking and prepping tends to get a bit messier, it might be worth considering something more substantial, like a splashback.

 Splashbacks are much taller than upstands and may run the entire length of your wall, from the worktop to the overhead cabinets.
-Alternatively, you may decide to locate them just in the areas where they are most needed.
+Alternatively, you may decide to locate them just in the areas where they are most needed, such as behind the sink and the hob.

 Our most popular splashbacks tend to be made from toughened glass.
 Recycled glass splashbacks can match in with your worktop, or provide a stunning focal point in a contrast colour of your choice.